-The subject land is located in the Rural Zone and the surrounding environment is comprised of both rural and residential activities.
-Both sites have frontage on to State Highway 1, and Section 4 contains an existing vehicle access, which will be retained.
-The existing dwelling is serviced for all utility services, including water supply, sewer, stormwater drainage, telecommunications, and electricity.
+The subject land is located in the Rural Zone and the surrounding environment is comprised of rural activities.
+The sites have frontage to Herron Road and Greenvale Road.
+The sites have existing vehicle accesses, which will be retained.

-The Gore District Council's mapping system identifies the allotments as being subject to Medium Liquefaction Risk.
+The Gore District Council's mapping system identifies the allotments as being subject to Low Liquefaction Risk.
 The site is free of any flood hazards.
-The soils on the site are classified as Land Use Capability Class 3 (refer to section 6.3).
-The allotments are not identified in the Selected Land Use Sites Register ('SLUS') as an actual or potentially contaminated sites.
+The soils on the site are classified as Land Use Capability Class 3.
+The allotments are not identified in the Selected Land Use Sites Register ('SLUS') as actually or potentially contaminated sites.
 There are no other known natural features and landscapes or historic heritage features on the properties.
 There are no high voltage powerlines located in the immediate vicinity of the allotments.